The importance of phonemic awareness for a pre-reader or pre-writer. What that even is and how to teach your child at home.

 Here is the next post by blog reader, Susanne.
-Susanneis a reading specialist and is writing a series of posts on early literacy.
-Enjoy!
+Susanne is a reading specialist and is writing a five-post series of posts on early literacy.
+Read her first post:

 PHONEMIC AWARENESS DEFINITION

 “The ability to hear and manipulate sounds (Fredricks,2001).”
-This is a skill that must develop before you child learns to read and write.
+This is a skill that must develop before your child learns to read and write.
 When a child recognizes that words have distinct sounds and parts, they are developing phonemic awareness.
-It is hard to read and write if you don’t have the ability to hear, manipulate, and distinguish sound patters in language.
+It is hard to read and write if you don’t have the ability to hear, manipulate, and distinguish sound patterns in language.

 LEVELS OF PHONEMIC AWARENESS

 - Word Level: A child must a group of sounds make a word.
 For example, sun-shine, makes the words sunshine when said together.

 - Syllable Level: A child must also understand and identify various syllables within a word.
 For example, pic-nic, these two parts along do not comprise a word but together they form a meaningful word.

 - Onset-Rime Level: A child must recognize that two or more words have similar sounding parts.
 An example of this is, hat and cat, because both of these words contain the -at sound.